Kevin Harlan: Football

 November 10, 2019 – The following Sunday, Harlan was the play-by-play announcer for a game between the Baltimore Ravens and Cincinnati Bengals.
 With Baltimore up 28–10 against Cincinnati, Ravens quarterback and MVP favorite Lamar Jackson used a spin move to elude several Bengals defenders for a 47-yard touchdown run in the third quarter, putting the game out of reach.

 "Here's a second down and 3, Jackson takes it himself.
-Look at him dart back and forth- OHHHHHH!
-HE BROKE HIS ANKLES!
-NOW HE'S GOT AN ENTOURAGE!
+Look at him dart back and forth...
+He broke his ankles, now he's got an entourage!
 And he's got a touchdown!
-HE IS HOUDINI!
+He is Houdini!
 What a play!
 47-yard touchdown run by the magical quarterback Lamar Jackson!
-WOW!"
+Wow!"

 December 29, 2019 – Harlan was the television play-by-play commentator for the Los Angeles Chargers at the Kansas City Chiefs when he began calling the Miami Dolphins at the New England Patriots game in the Chargers vs Chiefs feed; with the Chiefs win and a New England loss, the Chiefs would claim a first-round bye as the #2 seed in the playoffs.

 Meanwhile, Miami has first and goal down by four.
 And they're at the New England four yard line, first and goal.
 29 seconds left.
 Here (in Kansas City) Butker kicks the extra point.
 And Fitzpatrick throws in the end zone, touchdown Miami!
 The Dolphins have just scored!
 Gesicki, the tight end, got a laser in the back of the end zone on a goal-to-go touchdown pass by Miami quarterback Ryan Fitzpatrick to take a lead with 24 seconds to go!
 The extra point coming up for Miami, leading New England 26 to 24.
 And the crowd (in Kansas City) now knows it.